 A well-designed estate plan does much more than just direct who gets your assets at death.
 Often equally important, your estate plan should address the need to quickly get assets to your family, planning for incapacity and future health needs, minimizing taxes and expenses, transferring your business, and many other issues that can create financial and emotional burdens upon your family if not addressed through an estate plan.

 No matter the size of your estate, almost every person and their family can benefit from having an estate plan.
 I briefly answered many of the most common questions regarding the need and use of estate planning.
-If you need further information or are interested in forming an estate plan, then please feel free to contact me at (410) 929-4578 or the e-mail address provided on this website.
+If you need further information or are interested in estate planning services, please feel free to contact me at (410) 929-4578 or the e-mail address provided on this website.

 Who Needs An Estate Plan?